 Parking tariffs in Babergh

-Subsidising the current three-hour free parking cost the Council approximately £425K this year, and that is set to rise further.
+Subsidising the current three-hour free parking costs the Council approximately £425K this year, and that is set to rise further.
 The Council faces significant budget pressures in the next financial year and over the medium term and can no longer afford the subsidy if it is to continue delivering other essential services to residents and communities.

-Our proposal is to introduce modest, revised tariffs in council-run car parks which are as low as possible compared to other authorities, so we can continue to attract visitors, ensure shoppers and workers have access to the right spaces in the right places, and increase space turnover.
+We are introducing modest, revised tariffs in council-run car parks which are as low as possible compared to other authorities, so we can continue to attract visitors, ensure shoppers and workers have access to the right spaces in the right places, and increase space turnover.

 This webpage outlines the background to the proposal, details of an engagement exercise we are carrying out, and answers to some frequently asked questions.
 Further background about the proposals can also be found in a media release issued on 15 December 2023.